“…When has it ever paid you to turn your face from life?

 After the birth of each of my children, I was surrounded by loving friends and family.
 I was paroled from work for six weeks, give or take one or two, and people showed up with presents and food.
 They offered to watch the newborn; clean my house and run errands.
 I was grateful.

 But, inevitably, I returned to work, which marked the end of tradition and ceremony.
-I entered the in-between, the profound dash, and it was then I needed the casseroles more than ever.
+I entered the in-between, the profound dash, and it was then that I needed the casseroles more than ever.

 People, including me, always show up at beginnings and endings, but man.
 Man.
-We need community during the in-between.
+We need a community during the in-between.

 Most mornings I awake at 5 a.m. and last Thursday was no different.
 I awoke and stirred in the lamplight of the TV and perked the coffee like I always do.
 I sunk on the couch, thinking about a $10,000 sewer repair, and BTW, God, am I ever going to be able to take my kids to Disneyworld?
 Next year, we’ll all be a year older.